Lewis Bloor Admits To Cheating On Marnie Simpson

 He then questioned her and she admitted that the two did indeed have history together.
 Lewis felt that Marnie had ruined their holiday with the handsome gentleman that she had been speaking with.

-According to Lewis he said that he knew that he could tell that the two still had feelings for each other as the two had made out the first he and Marnie had broken up.
+According to Lewis, he said that he knew that he could tell that the two still had feelings for each other as the two had made out the first he and Marnie had broken up.

-Lewis did however admit that his behavior was wrong but he said he didn’t cheat on her to seek vengeance.
+Lewis did, however, admit that his behavior was wrong but he said he didn’t cheat on her to seek vengeance.

 “My logic was, ‘I don’t wanna forget about this relationship just yet’, so I did something to feel a little more manly I suppose – how pathetic is that?”